August 27, 2018

 The result is a compelling story told through the lens of Unreal Engine and guided by the deft hands of Eric.
 Using real-time engines for storytelling is not only a more iterative and creative process, but it is realistically one of the few options for those without big budgets for offline rendering.
 We look forward to more from Eric in the future.

 If you haven’t yet, don’t forget to watch the full film above!
-Then why not grab a free download of Unreal Studio, which includes Unreal Engine, and get started on building your own stunning creations today!
+Then why download Unreal Engine for free, and get started on building your own stunning creations today!